Narrative Review

 • Manuscripts must be written and submitted in English according to the following rules:

-• Ideas should be presented directly, concisely, clearly, logically and precisely;
+• Ideas should be presented directly, concisely, clearly, logically and precisely.

-• Use universal anatomical terms approved by the International Federation of Associations of Anatomists;
+• Use universal anatomical terms approved by the International Federation of Associations of Anatomists.

-• Bottom, top and side margins of 2.5 cm;
+• Bottom, top and side margins of 2.5 cm.

-• 12-point Times New Roman typeface;
+• 12-point Times New Roman or Arial typeface.

-• Single space in the Title and Abstract;
+• Single space in the Title and Abstract.

-• 5 spaces between lines;
+• 5 spaces between lines.

-• Single space in Tables and Figures;
+• Single space in Tables and Figures.

 • Single-spaced references.